-The M&S credit card, for example, allows you to earn M&S points every time you shop – you’ll earn one point for every £1 you spend in M&S and one point for every £5 you spend elsewhere.
+The M&S Reward Plus Offer credit card, for example, allows you to earn M&S points every time you shop.
+For the first 12 months, you’ll earn two points for every £1 you spend in M&S and one point for every £5 you spend elsewhere.
+After 12 months, you’ll earn one point for every £1 you spend in M&S and one point for every £5 spent elsewhere.

-When you receive your card, you will also receive a bonus points voucher for 500 M&S points worth £5, when you spend on food, clothing or home at M&S with your card.
+You’ll also receive a bonus voucher for 2,000 M&S points, worth £20, when you make your first purchase.
+And you will receive a bonus points voucher for 500 M&S points worth £5, when you spend on food, clothing or home at M&S with your card.
+T&Cs apply.

 Most debit cards charge you a foreign loading fee of between 2.5% and 3.0% if you use them to make purchases while abroad, and while the majority of credit cards do too, there are some exceptions.

-Be aware though, if you make a cash withdrawal, you will still be charged interest from the moment you withdraw your money.
+If you make a cash withdrawal, you’ll be charged this rate of interest from the moment you withdraw your money.